kheyro/healthy-smoothie/README.md

-# RAILS with JS Project - Healthy Smoothy
+# RAILS with JS Project - Healthy Smoothie

-Welcome to Healthy Smoothy!
+Welcome to Healthy Smoothie!
 Show to the world your smoothies' skills, share them with the community!
 Drink and be healthy!

 ## Installation